CivicActions/ssp-toolkit/docs/controls/AC.md

 At the application layer, Drupal is designed with a role based user access system, a least privileged approach based on assignment of privileges to roles.
 Drupal‘s permission systems enables control of what users can do and see on the site.
 CivicActions has defined a specific set of permissions for each of the user roles mentioned in control AC-5.
 SSH access is provided on a least privilege basis and analyzed on an ongoing basis, at least quarterly.
 Findings related to these audits of accounts are reported and reviewed by the CivicActions Data team and evaluated to determine roles that need to be revoked.

+##### SSH

+SSH access is provided on a least privilege basis and analyzed on an ongoing basis, at least quarterly.
+Findings related to these audits of accounts are reported and reviewed by the Security Office and evaluated to determine roles that need to be revoked.

 ### AC-6 (9): Auditing Use Of Privileged Functions